Lesotho heads for tense, open election

 Prolonged post-election unrest would put a dent in the $4 billion economy, which is forecast to expand at 4 percent this year due to a boom in diamond mining and a recovery in the farming sector after serious flooding in 2011.

-Besides a slice of regional customs receipts, the country’s other big earner is hydropower exported to South Africa from the massive mountain ranges that have made Lesotho a favourite of trivia fans as “the world’s highest country” - its lowest point is 1,380 metres (4,528 feet) above sea level.
-(Reporting by Ed Cropley; editing by Pravin Char)
+Besides a slice of regional customs receipts, the country’s other big earner is hydropower exported to South Africa from the massive mountain ranges that have made Lesotho a favorite of trivia fans as “the world’s highest country” - its lowest point is 1,380 meters (4,528 feet) above sea level.